- Verify all I2C IP features by running dynamic simulations with a SV/UVM based testbench

 Some of the most commonly used tasks / functions are as follows:

 To ensure high quality constrained random stimulus, it is necessary to develop a functional coverage model.
-The following covergroups have been developed to prove that the test intent has been adequately met:
+Please see the testplan for details of the covergroups.

 i2c_scoreboard is primarily used for end to end checking.

 It has a TL-UL interface to monitor interactions with the registers.

 It also creates the following queues to monitor I2C packets: